Licensed Practical Nurse (LPN) Resume Examples

 - Wound Care Skills: Expertise in wound dressing and care, crucial for patient recovery and preventing infections.

-- Basic Life Support (BLS) Certification: Current BLS certification demonstrates preparedness for emergency situations, reflecting a commitment to patient safety.
+- Basic Life Support (BLS) Certification: Current BLS certification demonstrates preparedness for emergency situations; this reflects a commitment to patient safety.

 - Communication Skills: Excellent verbal and non-verbal communication skills are essential for interacting with patients, families, and interdisciplinary teams.